PavelGrigoryev/CashReceipt/README.md

 ### Instruction to run application in Docker container:

-1. You must have [Docker]() installed
+1. You must have [Docker](https://www.docker.com/) installed
-2. In [application.properties](src/main/resources/application.properties) enter your username and password from your postgresql which will be deployed in docker in line №2, №3 and №9, №10.
-Also in line №1 and №11 there should be postgres and the line should look like this *=jdbc:postgresql://postgres:5432/cash_receipt
+2. In [application.properties](src/main/resources/application.properties) enter your username and password from your postgresql in line №2, №3 and №9, №10, which will be deployed in docker.
+Also in line №1 and №11 there should be "postgres" and the line should look like this *=jdbc:postgresql://postgres:5432/cash_receipt
 3. In [docker-compose.yml](docker-compose.yml) enter your username and password from your postgresql which will be deployed in docker in line №9, №10.
 They must be the same as in application.properties
 4. Run `./gradlew build`